 Reactive abuse is when a target reacts abusively towards an abusive person.
 When a person reacts abusively to abuse, they often do so because they’ve reached their breaking point and lashes out because of pent-up frustration and anger at being lied to, cheated on, stolen from, or otherwise mistreated.
 Once the target reacts abusively, the original abusive partner will portray themselves as the victim of their target, exclaiming how abusive, crazy, or unhinged the target is.

 Reactive abuse is a delayed self-defense response.
-It is often extreme, and is often disproportional to the current situation (it’s the proverbial straw that broke the camel’s back).
-A person can become reactive in ways that are either immediately aggressive, or they may begin to plot a way to hurt the abuser in order to settle the score.
+It is often extreme and is often disproportional to the current situation.
+It’s the proverbial straw that broke the camel’s back.
+A person can become reactive in ways that are immediately aggressive, or they may plot a way to hurt the abuser to settle the score.
 Reactive abuse is also one of a narcissist’s favorite weapons against their target.
-They will push their target’s buttons in ways that would push any sane person to their breaking point, and once their target does explode, they’ll sit back and exclaim how unhinged, abusive, or crazy their target is.
+They will push their target’s buttons in ways that would take any sane person to their breaking point and then sit back with smug satisfaction with how upset their target is.

 Examples of Reactive Abuse